GhostMEn20034/quizazello/README.md

 - Helps players if they don't know the correct answer
 - Allows players to misspell words (configurable)
 - Gives points and penalties for answers
+- Understands commands: "exit -s" - to exit with saving

 ## Installation
 Please make sure you see all files.